Dr Sarah Mills Ph.D. (Wales)

 Mills, S. and Waite, C. (2017) Brands of youth citizenship and the politics of scale: National Citizen Service in the United Kingdom, Political Geography (open access)

-Mills, S. (in press) Voice: Sonic Geographies of Childhood, Children’s Geographies
+Mills, S. (2017) Voice: Sonic Geographies of Childhood, Children’s Geographies

 Mills, S (2016) Jives, jeans and Jewishness?
 Moral geographies, atmospheres and the politics of mixing at the Jewish Lads’ Brigade & Club 1954-1969, Environment and Planning D: Society and Space 34 (6): 1098-1112.